Skip to content

 We routinely mobilise at short notice.
 For most engagements we can have a vetted team in place within 72 hours of first contact, and faster in urgent cases.

-7. Can you cover airport arrivals at Malpensa or Linate?
+Can you cover airport arrivals at Malpensa or Linate?

-8. Can I hire a female bodyguard in Milan?
+Can I hire a female bodyguard in Milan?

 Yes.
 Female close protection officers can be arranged for female clients, family details, children, and situations where a less visible protective presence is preferred.

-9. Is Milan actually dangerous for high-net-worth visitors?
+Is Milan dangerous for high-net-worth visitors?

-The honest answer is that Milan is not a violent city — serious violent crime is comparatively low for a major European metropolis.
+Milan is not a violent city — serious violent crime is comparatively low for a major European metropolis.
 The real risk is theft and surveillance targeting visible wealth, concentrated in the luxury-retail corridor, transport hubs, and during the city's major events.

 Yes.
 A trained security driver with route planning and protective driving can be engaged on its own, though most clients pair it with at least one CPO.

-11. Do you protect families and children in Milan?
+Do you protect families and children in Milan?

-12. Can you coordinate protection across multiple cities?
+Can you coordinate protection across multiple cities?